Yon Visell, PhD - Principal Investigator

 We conduct theoretical and behavioral studies of haptic perception to illuminate contributions of different mechanical cues and motor behaviors.
 We aim to develop novel hypotheses about how real haptic objects are perceived, and how they can be simulated with new technologies.

-We create novel haptic devices capable of delivering precise mechanical stimuli to the skin, inspired by new findings on haptic perception.
+We create novel haptic devices capable of delivering precise mechanical stimuli to the skin, inspired by new findings on touch perception.
 We use these devices to unravel contributions of different stimuli to the sense of touch.

-We also develop interfaces for the use of touch feedback in human-computer interaction, mobile computing, virtual reality, and wearable computing, and new techniques for interacting via the sense of touch in specific domains, such as touch surface computing or biomedical simulation.
+We also develop interfaces for the use of touch feedback in robotics, human-computer interaction, mobile computing, virtual reality, and wearable computing, and new techniques for interacting via the sense of touch in specific domains, such as touch surface computing or biomedical simulation.

 Our work addresses the theoretical and computational modeling of complex contact mechanical interactions underlying touch, like fracture, biomedical tissue cutting, and friction.